sebamglobant/findCelebrity/README.md

 # Find the celebrity
-This project is a solution with Stack to solve the code problem **Find the celebrity**.
+This project is a JAVA solution using Stacks to solve the code problem **Find the celebrity**.

 ## Problem
 **Description:**